lloydroc/lloydroc.github.io/content/post/c/double-pointer.md

 }
 {{< / highlight >}}

-In this example we indirectly assign `p` by deferencing the double pointer `pp`.
+In this example we indirectly assign `p` by de-referencing the double pointer `pp`.
 Through the double pointer `pp` we set the value of the single pointer `p`.

 ## Double Pointer Example 3